him1411/chat-application-and-collab-text-editor/README.md

 ## Chat application with a collaborative text editor

-This is a chat application written in python using flask framework along with a collaborative text editor using firepad.
-Bith of the applications can be deployed over lan
+<h4>This is a chat application written in python using flask framework along with a collaborative text editor using firepad.
+Both of the applications can be deployed over a Local Area Network</h4>